f4exb/sdrangel-docker/sdrangel/readme.md

 Docker 18.09 or later is required.
 A single Dockerfile is used to build all images thanks to the BuildKit feature of Docker build.

-For GUI operation on Linux hosts the `xhost` command should be available in the system.
+For GUI operation the `xhost` command should be available in the system.
 This is available in almost distributions as either the `xhost` package or with `xhost` in the package name. e.g `xhost` in Ubuntu, `xorg-xhost` in Arch.

-For Linux hosts in order to be able to access the USB hardware on the host the udev rules must be properly set for your user (or system wide) on the host.
+In order to be able to access the USB hardware on the host the udev rules must be properly set for your user (or system wide) on the host.
 The [udev-rules folder](https://github.com/f4exb/sdrangel/tree/master/udev-rules) in the SDRangel Github repository contains these rules and a script to install them to be run with `sudo install.sh`.

 Because SDRangel uses OpenGL this can make it possibly more difficult to run it properly on some hosts and operating systems.
 In any case it is assumed that the rendering takes place on the hardware of the host running Docker.
-For example running on a Linux host with a NVidia graphics card will require to build and run a `linux_nvidia` version of the base image.
+For example running with a NVidia graphics card will require to build and run a `linux_nvidia` version of the base image.

-In Windows with Virtualbox it is possible to use XMing for the X display that seems to be able to run OpenGL apps without hassles.
-In which case the display variable should be `DISPLAY=10.0.2.2:0`.

 As an indication it takes ~36mn to build the `vanilla` image on a laptop with core i7-5700HQ at 2.7 GHz.
 Note that this also depends on the speed of your network connection as many packages are being downloaded from the Ubuntu archive and also repositories cloned from Github.